shanefitzpatrickk/vehicle-efficiency-explorer/README.md

 ## How I prepared the file

 The EPA download has ~80 fields, including older test methods and second-fuel variants.
 I kept 20 columns the dashboard uses (ids, class, drivetrain, engine, city/highway/combined MPG, CO2, annual fuel cost) and added 3 helper fields.
 No rows were dropped: 50,242 in, 50,242 out.
-No imputation, no deduping.
-The grain is unchanged.
+Missing values were left blank, including cylinders and displacement on EVs.
 `powertrain_type` is the main derived field.
 EPA splits that signal across `atvType`, `fuelType`, `fuelType1`, and `phevBlended`, so a plug-in can look electric in one field and gasoline in another.
 The mapping is a mutually exclusive CASE with EV first so a PHEV cannot fall into EV or Hybrid:

 ```sql